 When I was a student, I did everything at the last minute.
-I suppose the blessing was that it taught me to work fast, but the stress made me miserable, and often the results were not my best work.
+I suppose the blessing is that it taught me to work fast.
+However, the stress made me miserable, and often the results were not my best work.
 Once I started my career, with so much more at stake, I made a conscious change.

 I’m not sure that the natural tendency to procrastinate every really left me, which is why I refer to myself as a recovering procrastinator.
-I force myself to jump on every project as soon as it comes up, because I know that the longer I delay, the harder it will be to get started.
+I now force myself to jump on every project as soon as it comes up.
+I know that the longer I delay, the harder it will be to get started.
 The result is much better productivity, but that’s not why I do it.
 The truth is that it just makes me happier.
 There’s an awful lot of stress and misery in being a procrastinator, and once I realized that, I chose to avoid it.

 Anyway, I bring all this up because procrastination has a terrible effect on personal finance.
 The more you neglect your responsibilities or put off saving, the worse your finances will be.
 So, here are four tips from a procrastinator’s point of view for overcoming the tendency to delay financial decisions: